Sumukha1496/maskdata/README.md

 ## Mask fields of a nested Object
 This will mask the field values if present in the given object.
-If the field doesn't exist then it will ignore that field.
+The masked value type will always be string.
+Won't mask if the value is ```null``` If the field doesn't exist or if there is any syntax error, then it will ignore without throwing any error.
 ```javascript
 const MaskData = require('./maskdata');